-Her commitments to education can also be seen in her Foundation, Professors Without Borders – that brings top-level educators and global experts to the doorsteps of students worldwide, in order to develop talent.
+Her commitment to education can also be seen in her Foundation, Prowibo – that brings top-level educators and global experts to the doorsteps of students worldwide, in order to develop talent.

 Tessy actively promotes a number of issues, including global health and women’s rights.
 She is passionate about pushing her different agendas to benefit the Sustainable Development Goals and has committed her time and energy to further the work of organisations in which she believes in.
 Moreover, she is actively committed to strengthening basic human rights for all and empowering young women and adolescent girls around the world.
 She received the Woman of the Decade award from the Women Economic Forum in January 2017, the Humanities medal for spreading humanistic ideas worldwide and the Global Empowerment Award for her work in Africa.

 Tessy holds an MSc in International Studies and Diplomacy.